abhijithneilabraham/MLcourse/day1.md

 ### Types of machine learning algorithms:
 #### Supervised Learning
--Supervised learning is the machine learning task of learning things based on classified examples and previous data.
+Supervised learning is the machine learning task of learning things based on classified examples and previous data.
 This previous data is called training data which consists of a set of training examples.
 For example you have to arrange some animals as "duck" or "not duck"
 </br>You already know from your previous work about the physical characters of duck.
 </br>Now classify the animals using this learned data.